-What happens if the tests show there is something wrong?
+What happens after the tests?

 In some babies (about 1 in 4 of babies with bilious vomiting), where there are signs of a significant problem with their tummy, it is important that they are seen by a children's surgeon to work out if they have a problem which might need an operation.